PabloEfrei/cloud-and-big-data-architectures-project/README.md

 we understand that the following resources are included (A COMPLETER).

-#### Question : Under what condition does this policy allow access to VPC-related information?
+#### Questions : Under what condition does this policy allow access to VPC-related information?
 Which AWS region is specified?

     {
       "Version": "2012-10-17",